LaboniAkter84/Sales-Analysis-Dashboard-/README.md

 ## Problem Statement
 The business had raw transactional data spread across multiple disconnected tables (orders, returns, products, customers, territories) with no centralized way to track performance or make investment decisions.
 Assessing where the business is actually winning and losing money requires synthesizing order-level sales, return behavior, customer demographics, and geography — information that is typically scattered across separate exports, inconsistent in format, and difficult to interpret without dedicated analysis.

-## Core Challenges

-Fragmented data sources.
-Sales, returns, product, customer, and territory data are published as separate tables with no built-in way to relate revenue to profitability or customer value.
-No profitability lens.
-Raw revenue numbers carry limited meaning in isolation — a category can look like the top performer by revenue while quietly being the least profitable, and that only becomes visible once cost is joined in.
-Disconnected regional and customer narratives.
-Revenue growth alone doesn't reveal where it's coming from or who is driving it; connecting country-level performance, return-rate risk, and customer-priority segmentation requires cross-indicator analysis that isn't available in a flat spreadsheet.
-No self-service exploration.
-Stakeholders needed a single, filterable, drill-down interface rather than static reports that only answer one question at a time.

 ## Objectives
 Consolidate sales, returns, customer, product, and territory data into a single relational data model.